zitadel/zitadel/docs/docs/legal/onboarding-support.md

 ---
 title: Description of onboarding support services for ZITADEL
-sidebar_label: Onboarding
+sidebar_label: Onboarding support
 custom_edit_url: null
 ---

 This annex of the [Framework Agreement](terms-of-service) describes the onboarding support services offered by us for our Services.

-Last revised: October 11, 2023
+Last revised: October 12, 2023

-TODO: - Introduction: overview of how we would tackle the migration/introduction

-## Scope
+Our onboarding support should help you, as a new customer, to get a better understanding on how to integrate ZITADEL into your solution, how to tackle the migration, and ensure a highly-available day-to-day operation.

 Onboarding support services can be offered to customers that enter a ZITADEL Cloud or a ZITADEL Enterprise subscription.